Bobbie of the Ballet: Plot

 Bobbie Brent is a ballet dancer working as a chorus girl in a Broadway musical company, helping her old widowed mother to raise Bobbie's younger brother and sister in the tenements.
 Jack Stimson leaves his girlfriend Velma Vrooman to start a relationship with Bobbie, and Velma develops a hatred for her new competition.
 When Bobbie's mother dies, Bobbie dresses up as an old widow herself and pretends the children are hers, so that she can keep the courts from taking custody of her siblings.
 When her boyfriend Jack Stimson finds out it's not true, he breaks up with her.
 Jack's ex-girlfriend Velma sets up an appointment for Bobbie with a theatrical agent named Henry Fox, but secretly knows the man will try to take advantage of Bobbie.
 Jack comes to Bobbie's rescue as she is being assaulted by Fox, and Jack then realizes he still loves her.
 The courts try to take Bobbie's siblings away from her and put them in foster care, but Jack marries Bobbie so that she can persuade the courts that she is now able to provide financially for the two children.
-Lon Chaney plays "Hook" Hoover, a sneak thief who lives in the tenements, and offers to help Bobbie at one point by giving her money he obtained from a crime he committed.
+A sneak thief, "Hook" Hoover, who lives in the tenements, and offers to help Bobbie at one point by giving her money he obtained from a crime he committed.